 To fulfill its commitment to meet the needs of its diverse student body and to enrich the lives of its students, GSCC provides a broad array of both student services and academic support services.
-For more information, students may contact the Student Services Office located in 107 Allen Hall, Wallace Drive Campus, telephone 256.549.8270.
+For more information, students may contact the Dean of Enrollment and Retention Office located in 325 Joe Ford Center, East Broad Campus, 256.549.8230.